 World Travel & Tourism Council and Saudi-based Sustainable Tourism Global Center release groundbreaking research

-Sector’s GDP has grown on average 2.6% annually whilst its greenhouse gas emissions have increased by only 1.2%
+North American sector’s GDP has grown on average 3.1% annually whilst its greenhouse gas emissions have increased by only 1.2%

-London, UK: The World Travel & Tourism Council (WTTC) and the Saudi-based Sustainable Tourism Global Center have unveiled revolutionary new data detailing the climate footprint of the Travel & Tourism sector in Africa.
+Montreal, Canada: The World Travel & Tourism Council (WTTC) and Saudi-based Sustainable Tourism Global Center have unveiled revolutionary new data detailing the climate footprint of the Travel & Tourism sector in North America.

-According to the new data, between 2010 and 2019, the African Travel & Tourism sector decoupled its economic growth from its greenhouse gas emissions.
+Between 2010 and 2019, the North American Travel & Tourism sector decoupled its economic growth from its greenhouse gas emissions.

-The data shows the total contribution to Africa’s GDP grew on average 2.6% annually, whilst greenhouse gas emissions increased by just 1.2% during the same period.
+The new data for the region, which covers the Travel & Tourism sectors in the U.S., Canada, and Mexico, reveals the total contribution to North America’s GDP grew on average 3.1% annually, whilst greenhouse gas emissions increased by just 1.2% during the same period.

 The data also demonstrates how the sector’s emissions intensity continues to decrease.

-In 2010, for every $1 USD of the region’s Travel & Tourism GDP, the sector emitted 1.45kg of greenhouse gas emissions.
+In 2010, for every $1 USD of the region’s Travel & Tourism GDP, the sector emitted 0.53kg of greenhouse gas emissions.

-But in 2019, when Travel & Tourism was at its peak, this figure dropped by more than 11% to 1.29kg.
-This significant decline demonstrates the progress of changes implemented by governments and business leaders across Africa to create a more sustainable sector.
+But in 2019, when Travel & Tourism was at its peak, this figure dropped by 15% to 0.45kg.
+This demonstrates the progress of changes implemented by governments and business leaders across North America to create a more sustainable sector.

-In the same year the sector was responsible for an average of just 6.6% of total greenhouse gas emissions across Africa.
+The new data shows that in 2019 the sector was responsible for just 9.3% of total greenhouse gas emissions in North America.

-In one of the largest research projects of its kind ever undertaken, the global tourism body can for the first time ever, accurately report and track the impact industries within the sector have on the environment.
+For the first time ever, this groundbreaking research can accurately report and track the impact industries within the sector have on the environment.

-This comprehensive research covers 185 countries across all regions and will be updated each year with the latest figures.
+This world first research which covers 185 countries across all regions, will be updated each year with the latest figures.

-Julia Simpson, WTTC President & CEO, said: “Today, we can give governments across Africa the comprehensive information they need to make significant steps towards the Paris Agreement and the UN Sustainable Development Goals.
+Julia Simpson, WTTC President & CEO, said: “We are now able to give governments across North America the comprehensive information they need to make significant steps towards the Paris Agreement and the UN Sustainable Development Goals.

-“The Travel & Tourism sector in the region has decoupled its economic growth from its greenhouse gas emissions and reduced its emissions intensity by more than 11%, but we know there is still work to be done.
+“The Travel & Tourism sector in the region has decoupled its economic growth from its greenhouse gas emissions and reduced its emissions intensity by 15%.
+But while this shows progress, a lot more needs to be done.